9Quid/WindowsServer2022-Lab/05-Windows11-AD-Join/README.md

 ## Introduction

-In this lab, I installed a Windows 11 client, configured its network settings, and joined it to the Active Directory domain.
-I then verified that domain user accounts could log in and that Group Policies were applied correctly.
+In this lab, I deployed a Windows 11 client and joined it to the `9quid.local` Active Directory domain.
+This process enables centralized management, allowing the client to authenticate users via the Domain Controller and receive policies enforced by GPOs.

 **Domain Join:** The process of connecting a computer to an Active Directory domain so it becomes part of a centrally managed network.